Buy all ingredients right below the recipe

 - ground poppy seeds for flavoring

-- 1Heat the milk slightly so it is lukewarm.
-Crumble the yeast into half of the milk, add sugar, a tablespoon of flour, mix, and let it foam for 5-10 minutes, i.e., let the starter rise.
-If you don't see any activity even after 15 minutes, start again with new yeast.
+- 1Warm the milk slightly until lukewarm.
+Crumble the yeast into half of the milk, add sugar, a tablespoon of flour, mix, and let it foam for 5-10 minutes, allowing the starter to rise.
+If you don't see any activity after 15 minutes, start again with new yeast.

 - 2Measure the flour into a bowl, add the egg yolks and salt.
 Pour in the starter, mix, and gradually adding the rest of the lukewarm milk, work the dough with a wooden spoon until it is smooth, soft, and almost non-sticky.
 Don't be afraid to work it thoroughly; the more you work it, the better.
 Alternatively, entrust everything to a kitchen robot, which will knead the smooth dough in 5 minutes.

-- 3Lightly dust a work surface with flour.
+- 3Dust the work surface thoroughly with flour.
 Scoop out portions of the unrisen dough with a spoon and place these buns on the prepared surface.
 Let them rise for 20-30 minutes until the pieces double in volume.

-- 4Heat a hot plate, a stone griddle, or a dry cast-iron pan.
-Using your fingertips, shape the risen dough pieces by pressing the dough from the center outwards to create a flat pastry with a dimple in the middle and thicker edges.
+- 4Heat a hot plate, griddle stone, or dry cast-iron pan.
+Using your fingertips, shape the risen dough pieces by pressing the dough from the center outwards to the edges, creating a flatbread with a dimple in the middle and thicker edges.
 It should be roughly the size of your palm.
-Place them in the dry pan or on the hot plate and bake dry for about 3 minutes on each side until the surface is clearly golden brown.
+Place them in a dry pan or on the hot plate and dry-bake for about 3 minutes on each side until the surface is clearly golden brown.

 - 5While still warm, brush the beleše with melted lard or butter and keep them warm.
 Then serve with jam, quark, sour cream, stewed cabbage, or with soup, as desired.